ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Trust in clients that submit Signed Statements for Registration is implementation-specific.
 Hence, an attacker may attempt to register any Signed Statement it has obtained, at any Transparency Service that accepts them, possibly multiple times and out of order.
-This may be mitigated by a Transparency Services that enforces restrictive access control and Registration Policies.
+This may be mitigated by a Transparency Service that enforces restrictive access control and Registration Policies.

 ### Identity